Grants & Prizes

 We support microbiology-related education activities, and funds are available to support School and Individual Members keen to run and participate in these activities.

 From a working microbiologist visiting your school, to running a microbiology activity in a school science club, to developing a new teaching or assessment methodology to communicating the results of pedagogic research at an education meeting, we have funding opportunities to help you.

 Educators involved in university teaching or education of the general public, school pupils or professional groups may also be eligible for consideration for the Peter Wildy Prize Lecture.
 Enquires about these schemes should be made in writing to the Grants Officer (email@example.com).

 The Society supports outreach activities focusing on microbiology, and funds are available for members keen to run and participate in these activities via our Education and Outreach Grants.
-Members who have been engaged in these activities for more than two years may be eligible to be nominated for the Microbiology Outreach Prize.
+The Society also awards the Microbiology Outreach Prize, for outstanding microbiology outreach initiatives.
 Enquiries about these schemes should be made in writing to the Grants Team.

 For email submissions, please give the grant name in the subject line.

 Grants of up to £1,000 are available to support relevant science teaching or promotion initiatives, or to support developments likely to lead to an improvement in the teaching of any aspect of microbiology.

 The Microbiology Outreach Prize is awarded by the Microbiology Society for an outstanding outreach initiative.
 Nominations of individuals or teams delivering the outreach initiative are invited and will be reviewed, alongside nominations for Prize Lectures, by an appointed Prize Award Panel chaired by the General Secretary.